Patent Abstract: Everything You Need to Know

 There is no need to discuss anything in the abstract other than the invention disclosed in the patent application.
 Don't take time to compare it to other inventions or comment on its marketability or need for patent protection.
 You should merely describe the invention while highlighting what makes it original and functional.

 If you need help with patent abstract, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.